The O.C. season 2

 The second season of The O.C. commenced airing in the United States on November 4, 2004, concluded on May 19, 2005, and consisted of 24 episodes.
 It aired Thursdays at 8:00 p.m.
 ET in the United States on Fox.
 In addition to the regular 24 episodes, two special episodes aired before the season premiere.
 "The O.C.: Obsess Completely" documented the show's influence on popular culture in its first year.
 The following week, "Welcome to The O.C.: A Day in the Life," provided a behind-the-scenes look at the show.

 The season was released on DVD as a seven-disc boxed set under the title The O.C.: The Complete Second Season on August 23, 2005, by Warner Home Video.
 On September 7, 2008, the season became available to purchase for registered users of the US iTunes Store.
 In the United Kingdom the season premiered January 11, 2005 on Channel 4.
 In Canada the season aired on CTV Television Network and in Australia it was broadcast by Network Ten.

 Synopsis

-Ryan, Marissa, Summer, and Seth begin their junior year of high school, all the while navigating the tension that's been building all summer between them.
+It's junior year for Ryan, Marissa, Summer, and Seth all the while they all navigate the tension that's been building all summer long.
 Problems from both past and present soon creep into Kirsten and Sandy marriage that has it hanging on by a thread.
 Now married to Caleb, Julie tries to take the reign as the new Queen of Newport, however her dangerous past catches up with her.
 Ryan's older ex-con brother Trey gives Newport a try.